VoD and Africa - A review of existing VoD services, drivers, challenges and opportunities (July 2017 update)

 Licence: corporate wide - unlimited number of users.

 Total research cost for Balancing Act: USD 62 000.
-It originally took two research analysts 13 months to produce this report in 2013.
+It originally took two research analysts 13 months to produce this report update.
 Balancing Act is still tracking this segment and updating this report, so if you know some VoD platforms related to Africa, please send us an email.

 Who should read this report?